Home

 a Flower Arrangement

-This is a matter of personal preference, and it's half the fun!
-In my opinion, there are no rules that must be followed, although mixing exotics and tropicals with traditional flowers might be considered unusual by some people.
+I like to think there are no rules that must be followed, although mixing exotics and tropicals with traditional flowers might be considered unusual by some people.
 So what, I say!
-Be as creative and daring as you like!
+Be as daring as you like — it's your creation!

 Floral Design Basics: